-She’s performed raw memoir and magical tales of depravity at Show & Tell Gallery, Salon Skid Row, Get Nervous, Tony’s Talkin’ To, Gilbert Road Grotesque, Small Press Night at the Mercado, Let’s Talk About Sex, and Grief Rites.
-She curates the all-ages literary read, Donut Mind Readers, which is in the process of being revamped and relaunched as a series of seasonal workshops and stage shows.
+Jaime has performed raw memoir and magical tales of depravity at Show & Tell Gallery, Salon Skid Row, Get Nervous, Tony’s Talkin’ To, Gilbert Road Grotesque, Small Press Night at the Mercado, Let’s Talk About Sex, and Grief Rites.
+She also curated the all-ages literary read, Donut Mind Readers.

 Jaime broadcasted surreal stream of consciousness and melancholic poetry on KBOO Radio and occasionally directed, wrote, and acted in ritual theater and performance art as a youth and young adult.
 Her literary debut was an advice column in a now-defunct strip-club magazine called Uncovered.
 She went on to write counter-culture interviews for Suicide Girls and reported for news organizations such as The Oregonian and Digital Trends.

 Jaime also dabbled in stand-up and sketch comedy and considers herself a humorist.